 Development Director (Out of Village position) - Filled The Development Director is responsible for the ongoing fundraising efforts of Holden Village.
 Works in close collaboration with Executive Directors, the board, and members of the Development and Fundraising committee to oversee and manage a capital campaign, by developing a fund base and volunteer base that will allow Holden Village to accomplish the program and project goals in the next few years.
 Must have experience in development and capital campaigns.
 Knowledge of Raiser’s Edge required.
 Experience with Holden Village preferred.

-Electrical Lead - Filled Washington State Licensed Electrician required.
+Electrical Lead - Open July 2020 Washington State Licensed Electrician required.
 Responsible for all things electrical including hydro generation (on-site training provided), power distribution system, all building service and wiring, low voltage wiring.
 Oversees an electrical apprentice.
 2+ year commitment.

-Facilities Lead - OPEN NOW Responsible for maintenance and remodeling projects on village buildings and grounds.
+Facilities Lead - Open July 2020 Responsible for maintenance and remodeling projects on village buildings and grounds.
 Oversees crews of carpenters, painters, groundskeepers, the repair associate and the fire chief.
 Arranges help from Electrical and Water Works Leads as necessary.
 Experienced with general contracting and project management, license preferred but not required.
 2+ year commitment.

 Food Service Lead - Open November 2019 Part of the Guest Experience Team.
 Oversees all year-round food service operations at Holden Village (including the main kitchen, Snack Bar, and Beanie’s Espresso Cart), feeding between 65-450 people per day.
 Responsibilities include: providing healthy, delicious, and diverse meals for all through intentional and sustainable menu planning & practices; supervising food service staff across the Village; ordering ingredients from economical and socially responsible suppliers; maintaining a clean, safe and fun working environment; further developing and implementing a food philosophy that revolves around the concept of “lavish simplicity” — good food, well and mindfully prepared, and served with joy.
 In addition, the Food Services Lead is also a Head Cook.
 This position can be physically demanding, with multiple hours spent on your feet and the necessity of carrying things up and down stairs.
 Washington Food Worker Card required.
 Multi-year commitment preferred.